17 Nov Why Customer Experience (CX) Matters More Than Ever Before

 All This Adds Up to the “Experience” of Buying for a Customer

 Consumers don’t make purchases in a bubble.
 They interact with others and learn about products, brands, and experiences.
 They have conversations with retailers and other consumers.
 They ask questions, get answers, and evaluate those answers carefully.
 They research.
+Seeing that journey from top to bottom (or left to right, as it’s presented on a customer journey map), is critical if you’re going to deliver a sublime Cappadocia-level customer experience.

 If you’re not yet buying into the concept of “the customer experience” or “customer journey to purchase” you’ll soon be left with precious few buyers who engage with your brand, let alone buy your product.